Things to Know: The Stages of Product Development

 The idea stage includes Generation or conceptualization, and screening.

 - Idea Generation/Conceptualization – Whether they are the result of a carefully conducted market study or a flash of brilliance that struck a creative during the day, ideas can come from just about anywhere.
-Once that first flash of inspiration happens, the idea needs to be rounded out before it can be tested or screens.
-This involves considering the various details of the idea, doing research to make sure the idea is compete and ready to be presented to the screening and testing audience.
+Once that first flash of inspiration happens, the idea needs to be rounded out before it can be tested or screened.
+This involves considering the various details of the idea, doing research to make sure the idea is complete and ready to be presented to the screening and testing audience.

 - Idea Screening/Testing – The point of screening an idea is to eliminate the concepts that are unsound before you commit your resources to them.
 During the screening process, the screeners should ask several questions regarding the idea, such as whether or not the customer in the target market benefit from the product and whether is it technically feasible to manufacture the product.
-At this stage, it is also wise to examine profitability to see if its worth moving forward.
+At this stage, it is also wise to examine profitability to see if it’s worth moving forward.

 The Concept Stage